GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 ### Why do I need to participate in contingency planning exercises (wargames) and IR Fire Drills?

 * **Resources** - It takes a full team to respond, and every participant is important!
-* **Readiness** - Only through practice will we be and remain ready to meet the challenges login.gov faces
+* **Readiness** - Only through practice will we be and remain ready to meet the challenges Login.gov faces
 * **Refinement** - Only through participating fully can we refine our processes to improve response and efficiency
-* **Required** - GSA authorizes login.gov to operate, in part on the understanding that we will adhere to [GSA IT - IT Security Procedural Guide: Incident Response](https://www.gsa.gov/cdnstatic/Incident_Response_%5BCIO_IT_Security_01-02_Rev_18%5D_03-26-2021docx.pdf)
+* **Required** - GSA authorizes Login.gov to operate, in part on the understanding that we will adhere to [GSA IT - IT Security Procedural Guide: Incident Response](https://www.gsa.gov/cdnstatic/Incident_Response_%5BCIO_IT_Security_01-02_Rev_18%5D_03-26-2021docx.pdf)
 * **Regulation (Law)** - Per FISMA we must follow [NIST 800-61r2](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf) - Computer Security Incident Handling Guide